cgtuebingen/low-poly-painter/README.md

 1. Clone the repository
 2. **Optional:** Create a new virtual environment in this folder, e.g. `virtualenv --python=D:\Python27\python.exe env` (Use ./env/Scripts/activate or deactivate to enable/disable this virtualEnv)
-3. `pip install numpy scipy Matplotlib`
+3. `pip install numpy scipy svgwrite Matplotlib `
 4. Change to cloned directory
 5. Run the program: `python lowpolypainter.py "lenna.jpg"`